 Contact Information Telephone: (61 8) 6304 5597, Mobile: 0409 119 091, Email: email@example.com, Campus: Joondalup, Room: JO2.214A

-Dr Ann-Claire Larsen is a Senior Lecturer in the School of Law and Justice in the Faculty of Business and Law.
-Ann-Claire is the Postgraduate Coordinator for the School of Law and Justice.
+Dr Ann-Claire Larsen is a Senior Lecturer and Postgraduate Coordinator in the School of Law and Justice in the Faculty of Business and Law.

 - International Human Rights